 Havana Airport Process (Jose Martí International): Upon arrival, disembark from the plane and walk to the terminal.
-Do not take photos as the airport is considered a secured area.
-Get in line to go through immigration.
+The airport considered a secured area.
+If someone asks you to stop taking photos, immediately put your camera away.
+Inside the terminal, get in line to go through immigration.
 Ask your group members to spread out in various lines and position yourself to go through last.
 Try to float between the lines just in case anyone has any questions or problems.
 If anyone in the group runs into problems entering Cuba, drop the name of Rev. Raul Suárez, co-founder of the Martin Luther King Center and Cuban legislator.

-With the exception of Carlos, your group is travelling with tourist visas that have been issued by the Cuban government.
+Your group is travelling with tourist visas that have been issued by the Cuban government.
 Although everyone will have a visa in hand, Cuban immigration officials make the final call whether a person will be permitted to enter the country.
 If asked by Cuban authorities, group members should state that the purpose of their travel is "tourism."
 The group is not enrolling in a Cuban university to study and therefore does not need student visas.
 [Note: it is the U.S. government that requires that travelers to Cuba demonstrate they are there for educational purposes.]
 If they are asked where they are staying in Cuba they should answer the Martin Luther King Memorial Center in Havana, since that it is the official host of your group.
 The contact information is: